osifo/osifo.dev/content/posts/embedded-rust-intro/index.md

 - 🔴 A Red LED to indicate failure feedback, when the player didn't response or response was too slow.

-- 🟢 A Green LED that lights up if the player pressed the button quick enough. esses this in response to the blue led turning on.
+- 🟢 A Green LED that lights up if the player pressed the button quick enough, in response to the blue led turning on.

 Afer every round, the game is restarted.